klix-app/klix-developer-documentation-website/docs/security.md

 Merchant RSA Key Pair generation guidelines:

-* Each key pair is assigned a unique identifier in KIiX database.
+* Each key pair is assigned a unique identifier in Klix database.
 * Merchant private key is not stored in Klix and its responsibility of merchant to keep it secure.
 * Key could be revoked by the merchant or Klix admin at any time.
 * Multiple keys could be active at the same time.
 Widget attribute `certificate-name` helps to identify which key is used to sign particular order.
 * Default Key expiration time is 2 calendar years.
 This is defined on PKI policies level.
-* Notifications about key status changes (as well as expiration reminders) should be sent to merchant email address (and potentially SMS).
+* Notifications about key status changes (as well as expiration reminders) is sent to merchant email address.

-Requests going from Klix to merchant defined callback URL are also signed digitally using Klix private key and validated using public key, which is available in Merchant Console.
+Requests sent from Klix to merchant defined callback URL are also signed digitally using Klix private key and validated using public key, which is available in Merchant Console.

 !!!
-Warning "Stroing private key"
+Warning "Storing private key"
     Do not share your private key with anyone.

 ## Signing order